DiUS/continuously/README.md

 continuously
 =========

-Spike to try and build a CI server based on Docker
+A CI server based on Docker

-This project should provide a server that accepts notifications from github and triggers git clone and docker commands.
+This project provides a server that accepts notifications from github and triggers git clone and docker commands.
 The plan is to have everything checked into the repository itself - the description of how the server should look, how the tests should be run, and eventually how the system should be deployed.
 The CI server itself should be standalone with almost no configuration whatsoever.

 ## Assumptions

 * The code to be tested will be hosted on github (for ease of personal development, happy to accept PRs that add other notification sources)

 * Dockerfile will be used per project to define the server configuration

 * There will be a file that defines the entry points for testing, deployment and notifications (format TBD)

 * The system will lean on standard deployment tools (ansible etc) for deployment where appropriate (ie. not building support in directly for this)

 * The system will lean on standard test suite tools (language-specific) for testing (ie. not building support in directly for this)

 * The system will test itself